dvigneshwer/deeprust/README.md

 Deeplearning crate in rust will have the following features:

 * Researcher friendly algo development
-* Contains all the state of deeplearning units
+* Contains all the state of art machine learning algorithms
-* Community feedback based architecture development
+* High performant machine learning crate

 ## Getting-Started